Tapad/sbt-docker-compose/README.md

 The key into the map is the "serviceName:containerPort" (e.g. "basic:8080") that is statically defined in the Docker Compose file and it will return "host:hostPort" which is the Docker Compose generated and exposed endpoint that can be connected to at runtime for testing.
 There is also the key "serviceName:containerId" (e.g. "basic:containerId") which maps to the docker container id.

+The same ConfigMap key/value pairs are also available in the underlying JVM as system properties.
+For example, System.getProperty("serviceName:containerPort"), which is useful when the application uses system properties to set configuration during boot, which is a common pattern in Play Framework using TypeSafe's ConfigFactory.

 See the [**basic-with-tests**](examples/basic-with-tests) example for more details.

 By default all tests will be executed, however you can also [Tag](http://www.scalatest.org/user_guide/tagging_your_tests)